danielbernalb/PMS/README.md

 ...
 ```
 ## Additional remarks
-Tested with PMS 7003 and ESP-12E Development Board.
+Tested with PMS7003 and PMS7003T on ESP-12E Development Board.
 All Plantower PMS sensors uses the same protocol (let me know if you have any problems).

 Please consider, that delay() function in examples is a blocking function.